codex-storage/questionable/Readme.md

 import questionable/results
 ```

-You can use `?!` make a Result type.
+You can use `?!` to make a Result type.
 These Result types either hold a value or
 an error.
 For example the type `?!int` is short for `Result[int, ref
 CatchableError]`.